rcraggs/cs-recruit/_posts/2017-03-31-how-you-should-send-a-job-advert-to-be-shared-with-students.markdown

   - Advertising roles
 tags:
   - Understanding Universities
 excerpt: "To advertise roles to students should you send a job advert as a PDF?
-Or just some text in an email?.
+Or just some text in an email?
 Unfortunately, this is an 'it depends' type question."
 header:
   overlay_image: /assets/images/flyer.jpeg
   overlay_filter: rgba(200, 120, 60, 0.7)